-In order to gain further insight, we run regressions accounting the ratio of Cumulative Excess/Official COVID-19 mortality ratios across countries.
-We do it for two dates; the end of 2020, contrasting it to the end 2021, controlling for GDP/Capita and vaccination rates for 170 countries.
-Notably, we find that by the December 2021, Cumulative Excess/Official COVID-19 mortality ratios are smaller for countries with higher GDP/Capita and higher vaccination rates.
-Yet, there is no such an association by the end of 2020.
+In order to gain further insight, we run regressions accounting for the ratio of Cumulative Excess/Official Covid-19 mortality ratios across countries.
+We run these regressions for two dates; the end of 2020, and the end of 2021.
+In both regressions, we control for GDP/Capita and vaccination rates for 170 countries.
+Notably, we find that by the December 2021, Cumulative Excess/Official Covid-19 mortality ratios are smaller for countries with higher GDP/Capita and higher vaccination rates.
+Yet, we found no such association at the end of 2020.
 This suggests that the arrival of vaccinations in early 2021 was a game- changer.
-Next, we run regressions accounting for the Cumulative Excess/Official COVID-19 mortality ratio across countries with additional controls for the two dates, December 2020, and December 2021.
-For both samples, higher average and lower standard deviation of the stringency index is associated with lower Cumulative Excess/Official COVID-19 mortality ratios.
+Next, we run regressions accounting for the Cumulative Excess/Official Covid-19 mortality ratio across countries with additional controls for the two dates — December 2020 and December 2021.
+In both analyses, a higher average and lower standard deviation of the stringency index (measuring governments’ policy responsiveness to the pandemic) is associated with lower Cumulative Excess/Official Covid-19 mortality ratios.

 We close the analysis by contrasting the quartile rankings between the two data sets at the end of 2021.
-For 3/5 of the countries, their quartile ranking differs between the two data sets.
-Next, we contrast countries that are ranked substantially better to countries that are ranked substantially worse in excess mortality than in official Covid mortality count.
-On average, the ‘doing better’ countries in excess mortality than official count by at least two quortiles are characterized by lower population density; higher GDP/Capita; scoring better in rule of law, voice accountability, and government effectiveness; higher mean and lower standard deviation of stringency index; and substantially higher vaccination rates.
+For 3/5ths of the countries, quartile rankings differ between the two data sets (e.g., a nation will have a quartile ranking of 3 based on the official mortality data, but a ranking of 1 based on the excess mortality data).
+Next, we contrast countries that are ranked substantially better to countries that are ranked substantially worse, based on their excess mortality compared to their official Covid mortality count.
+We classify countries that are “doing better in excess” as any nation in the sample which recorded a quartile ranking at least two better when using excess mortalities, as opposed to official mortalities.
+On average, these ‘doing better’ countries are characterized by lower population density; higher GDP/Capita; better rule of law, voice accountability, and government effectiveness; higher mean and lower standard deviation of stringency index; and substantially higher vaccination rates.

-These results suggest that one should take the official confirmed Covid morality counting with a grain of salt, and one may supplement this information with excess mortality data.
-Vaccination rates, governance variable, and other structural variables explain the ranking gaps between the two data sets.
+These results suggest that one should take the official confirmed Covid mortality counting with a grain of salt, and one may supplement this information with excess mortality data.
+Vaccination rates, governance indicators, and other structural variables explain the ranking gaps between the two data sets.
+Notably, these results may also reflect the global shortages of vaccinations, resulting with unequal worldwide vaccination rates.

 Data

 Our full dataset is constructed by supplementing the database on Covid-19 by Our World in Data with a few other datasets, including the Oxford’s Covid-19 Government Response Tracker, the World Development Indicator (WDI) database, the World Governance Indicator (WGI) database, and the Economist’s tracker for Covid-19 excess deaths.
-The full dataset covers 170 countries at weekly frequency from January 1, 2020 to December 31, 2021.
+The full dataset covers 170 countries at a weekly frequency from January 1, 2020 to December 31, 2021.